The chat rooms Departments News Arts & Entertainment Tools Resources Documentation

 1. What is a Department?
 What different kind of Depts are there?

-To improve effectiveness and efficiency of all operations, Outpost 10F is managed and maintained through the combined efforts of various work groups called departments.
-Each department manages a specific area of Outpost 10F and strives to make their area of expertise the best it can be.
-By working through teams, we at Outpost 10F are able to share our thoughts, ideas, strategies, and abilities to accomplish more than any one individual could.
-We are proud to say many parts of Outpost 10F have been designed and implemented through the combined efforts of people across the entire globe.
+Outpost 10F is managed and maintained through the combined efforts of work groups called departments.
+Each department manages a specific area of Outpost 10F and strives to make that area the best it can be.
+By working in teams, we at Outpost 10F are able to share our ideas, strategies, and abilities to accomplish more than any one individual could.
+We are proud to say many parts of Outpost 10F have been designed and implemented through the combined efforts of people across the globe.

 The official departments of Outpost 10F are: